 Speaking of teaching ...

-I have taught music—violin, viola, fiddle, classical theory, and jazz theory for non-jazzers—for a long, long time.
-How long? since I became my violin teacher’s assistant at the age of 17.
-Yes, perhaps I was a tad young, but I've acquired a good toolkit of teaching strategies since then and I love passing on what I know about music.
+I have taught music—violin, viola, fiddle, classical theory, and jazz theory for non-jazzers—for a very long time.
+I became my violin teacher’s assistant at the age of 17.
+I was a tad young then, but I've since acquired a good toolkit of teaching strategies and I love passing on what I know about music.

 To learn more about my teaching, please visit my Teaching page.